 Other ways to control for the possible correlation between fairness and financial affliction are to restrict the sample in various dimensions.
-This is done in col. 4 of Table 4 which disregards all respondents who expect to be very strongly affected by consolidation measures.
-In a similar vein, in col. 5, I include only respondents who do not fully agree to the statement that "me and my family will be burdened too much if the government aims at reducing government debt".
-In both cases, fairness remains both economically and statistically significant.21
+This is done in column 4 of Table 4 which disregards all respondents who expect to be very strongly affected by consolidation measures.
+In a similar vein, in column 5, I include only respondents who do not fully agree to the statement that "me and my family will be burdened too much if the government aims at reducing government debt".
+In both cases, fairness remains both economically and statistically significant.

-For a last test, I calculate the difference of CONSPEED and CONSPEED PREF and recode the difference to a dummy variable which takes a value of one if respondent i wants to consolidate more slowly in case the government sets the policy measures than if respondent i is free to choose:
+For a last test, I construct a variable which signals whether respondents deviate from their preferences regarding fiscal consolidation if government sets policy, i.e. CONSPEED DIFF takes a value of one if respondent i wants to consolidate more slowly in case the government sets the policy measures than if she is free to choose: